fabriziosalmi/llm-benchmarks/math/README.md

 ## Requirements

-- LM Studio
+- any LLM local inference server running llamacpp
-- microsoft/Phi-3-mini-4k-instruct-gguf/Phi-3-mini-4k-instruct-q4.gguf model
+- a quantized model like llama3 or phi3

 ## Testing